canihavesomecoffee/theTVDbAPI/README.md

 [![Build status](https://api.travis-ci.org/canihavesomecoffee/theTVDbAPI.svg?branch=master)](https://travis-ci.org/canihavesomecoffee/theTVDbAPI)
 [![codecov](https://codecov.io/gh/canihavesomecoffee/theTVDbAPI/branch/master/graph/badge.svg)](https://codecov.io/gh/canihavesomecoffee/theTVDbAPI)

 This is an API client for the thetvdb.com website.
-It's using the 3rd, improved API version (RESTful).
+It's using the **3rd**, improved API version (RESTful).
 In order to be able to access this API you'll have to register on theTVDb first.

+ **Important notice: This API version (3) of theTVDb will be superseded by a new version early 2021 (unknown release date).
+No details are available on the new version as of yet, but we will look into making a new API wrapper available when these details become available.**

 This API implementation can be considered a mix between adrenth/thetvdb2 and Moinax/TvDb.